School: Lauterstein-Conway Massage School

 Levi Cory has 10 years experience with Structural Bodywork using Structural Integration techniques and philosophies in massage treatment.
 Levi uses his extensive training and experience in postural analysis and Myofascial Release as a tool to address postural deviations, chronic pain, recent/past injuries, and many other compensatory issues.
+Over his career, Levi has worked with a multitude of clients from Olympic Athletes, clients with joint replacements and spine fusions, weekend warriors, and people with everyday pains and issues.
 Levi is also certified in Zero Balancing.

 How long have you been a licensed massage therapist?

 How many hours of training do you have?

 I have over 1000 hours of training and Continuing Education.

 Why did you choose massage therapy as your career?